openstack/openstack-ansible/doc/source/user/ceph/full-deploy.rst

 integration in three ways:

-* connecting to your own pre-deployed ceph cluster by pointing to its information in ``user_variables.yml`` and allowing openstack-ansible to ssh to the ceph monitors to retrieve the contents of ceph.conf and the keyrings.
+* connecting to your own pre-deployed ceph cluster by pointing to its information in ``user_variables.yml`` and allowing OpenStack-Ansible to ssh to the ceph monitors to retrieve the contents of ceph.conf and the keyrings.

   This method only requires a very small amount of configuration in ``user_variables.yml`` to point to the external ceph cluster monitors.
-  The whole configuration for ceph-ansible would live outside the openstack-ansible deployment and there is no duplication.
+  The whole configuration for ceph-ansible would live outside the OpenStack-Ansible deployment and there is no duplication.
   The ``ceph_mons`` variable expects a list of IP addresses for the Ceph Monitor servers in the external ceph deployment: